leighvarley/Spanish-Trivia-Game/README.md

-# Spain-Trivia-Game
+# Spanish-Trivia-Game
-Test your knowledge of Spain!
+Test your knowledge of the Spanish language!

 User Stories: As a role I should be able to goal so that reason.